How sequence step scheduling works

 To adjust this setting, follow these steps:

-- Open up the sequence and click the Steps tab.
+- Open up the sequence and navigate to the Steps tab.

-- Select the amount of days you want to want and click Save.
+- In the "Days to Wait" section, enter the amount of days to wait and click Save.

 For the first email step, you can enter "0" days if you would like the email to go out within the first 10 minutes of launching the sequence.